RFQ Flow

 Trade Direction

-The takerIsBuying flag determines who gets which position and who pays:
+The takerIsBuying flag determines who gets which position:

 Taker Buys Long (takerIsBuying = true)

-The MMM mints a pair, gives the long position to the taker and keeps the short.
-The taker pays the premium to the MMM.
+The MMM creates a pair, gives the long position to the taker and keeps the short.
+Premium balances are updated for both parties.

 Taker Buys Short (takerIsBuying = false)

-The MMM mints a pair, gives the short position to the taker and keeps the long.
-The MMM pays the premium to the taker (compensating them for taking on the obligation).
+The MMM creates a pair, gives the short position to the taker and keeps the long.
+Premium balances are updated for both parties.

 Trade Examples